JayWalker512/CryptoNoter/README.md

 * Pricing Structure<br />
 Choose one of the following:<br />
-1) Low Upfront Fees + 10% Profit Sharing
+1) Upfront Fees + 10% Profit Sharing
 2) No Upfront Fees + 20% Profit Sharing

 * Conditions for this model: